Ole Miss Rebels football

 The Ole Miss Rebels football program represents the University of Mississippi, also known as "Ole Miss".
-The Rebels compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
-The Rebels play their home games at Vaught–Hemingway Stadium on the university's campus in Oxford, Mississippi.
+The Rebels compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as members of the Southeastern Conference (SEC).
+The Rebels play their home games at Vaught–Hemingway Stadium on the university's campus in University, Mississippi.

 Founded in 1893 as the state's first football team, Ole Miss has won six Southeastern Conference titles, in 1947, 1954, 1955, 1960, 1962, and 1963.
-The team has been co-national champion once, with Minnesota in 1960 (the only time that Ole Miss has been acknowledged by the NCAA).
+The team has been co-national champion once, with Minnesota in 1960 (the only time that Ole Miss has been acknowledged as national champion by the NCAA).
 Ole Miss, however, has never finished a season No. 1 in the AP or Coaches' Poll.

-With a record of 24–14, Ole Miss has the second-highest post-season winning percentage of schools with 30 or more bowl appearances.
+With a record of 26–15, Ole Miss has the third-highest postseason winning percentage of schools with 30 or more bowl appearances.

-Thirty-three of the team's victories were vacated in 2019 as punishment for recruiting and academic violations under head coaches Houston Nutt and Hugh Freeze.

-As of 2022, the team's head coach is Lane Kiffin, who in 2021 led the team to its first-ever 10-2 regular season.
+As of 2025, the team's head coach is Lane Kiffin, who was hired for the 2020 season.

 History

-The Ole Miss football team played its first season in 1893, and have since fielded a team every year except for 1897 (due to a yellow fever epidemic) and 1943 (due to World War II).
+The Ole Miss football team played its first season in 1893 and have since fielded a team every year except for 1897 (due to a yellow fever epidemic) and 1943 (due to World War II).
 In that first season, the team compiled a 4–1 record under head coach Alexander Bondurant.
 In 1899, Ole Miss became a member of the Southern Intercollegiate Athletic Association (SIAA).
 The program joined the Southern Conference in 1922 and the Southeastern Conference in 1933.